 Move indoor plants back inside now

-- Put house plants that like humid air -ferns, Bromeliad, insectivorous plants - on a saucer filled with damp pebbles.
+- Put humidity-loving house plants, such as ferns, Bromeliad and insectivorous plants, on a saucer filled with damp pebbles.
 Begin misting over the leaves of your plants- especially when your central heating comes back on.